B.S. in Computer Science

 COSCBS checklist Spr22 or later

-Sample 4-year plans based on starting Math level can be found on the Undergraduate CS Advising page.
+Sample 4-year plans based on starting Math level can be found on the Courses & Registration Page.

 Foundations / General Education requirements: